The Renewable Energy Law Review: New Zealand

 The renewable energy sector in New Zealand is not otherwise subject to any sector-specific support or fiscal mechanisms (including feed-in tariffs or renewable portfolio standards).
-While the government continues to champion the NZ ETS as a primary component of New Zealand's strategy to drive the renewable energy sector, the industry and the government has recognised that it cannot be the only driver.
+While the government continues to champion the ETS as a primary component of New Zealand's strategy to drive the renewable energy sector, the industry and the government have recognised that it cannot be the only driver.

-ii The regulatory framework
+ii The regulatory and consenting framework

 New Zealand's renewable energy environment is governed by a series of regulations designed to ensure security of supply, encourage renewable generation and keep renewable energy assets safe.
-The central regulatory tools governing the operation of New Zealand's renewable energy system are the Code, the RMA and the NZ ETS.
+The central regulatory tools governing the operation of New Zealand's renewable energy system are the Code, the RMA and the ETS.

 The Code governs the operations of electricity market participants.
 Each person who buys or sells electricity on the wholesale spot market, or who sells electricity to end users in the retail market, must register with the EA as a market participant and comply with the Code.

 New Zealand's electricity system consists of the following key participants:

 - Transpower owns and operates New Zealand's national grid.
 Transpower acts as system operator and has the role of coordinating the real-time transmission of electricity as a contracted service provider to the EA.